neverfap-deluxe/nfd-api/README.md

 Here is where the content will go
 ```

-Then in `/themes/deluxe_theme/layouts/_default` you create the json endpoint in `/themes/deluxe_theme/layouts/_default` with a json file `page_name.json.json`
+Then in `/themes/deluxe_theme/layouts/_default` you create the json endpoint i.e. `/themes/deluxe_theme/layouts/_default/page_name.json.json`.

-(NOTE: There is supposed to be two json endings.
+(NOTE: It is supposed to be `json.json`.
 Also please keep in mind that some pages also have children JSON for more modular content)

 ```
 {{ define "response" }}
 {
   "title": {{ .Title | jsonify }}, "page_id": {{ .Params.PageId | jsonify }},
   "description": {{ .Description | jsonify }},